Marker Logo

 this page online

-2021 by Kickstart Kingsland.
+by Kickstart Kingsland.
 (Marker Number 21.)

 Location.
 33° 51.534′ N, 92° 17.8′ W. Marker is in Kingsland, Arkansas, in Cleveland County.
-Marker is at the intersection of 1st Street (Arkansas Route 189) and Cedar Street, on the right when traveling west on 1st Street.
+It is at the intersection of 1st Street (Arkansas Route 189) and Cedar Street, on the right when traveling west on 1st Street.
 Touch for map.
 Marker is in this post office area: Kingsland AR 71652, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Johnny Cash Birthplace (approx. 3.8 miles away); Shelby's Approach (approx. 5.7 miles away); Cleveland County Battle of Mark's Mill (approx. 5.7 miles away); The Battle Had Begun! (approx. 5.8 miles away); The Battle at Marks' Mill (approx. 5.8 miles away); The Union Wagon Train Leaves Camden (approx. 5.8 miles away); Witnesses to War (approx. 5.8 miles away); The Battle of Marks' Mill (approx. 5.9 miles away).
+measured as the crow flies: Johnny Cash Birthplace (approx. 3.8 miles away); Crossroads Methodist Church (approx. 3.8 miles away); Site of Paul "Bear" Bryant's Boyhood Home (approx. 4½ miles away); Shelby's Approach (approx. 5.7 miles away); Cleveland County Battle of Mark's Mill (approx. 5.7 miles away); The Battle Had Begun! (approx. 5.8 miles away); The Battle at Marks' Mill (approx. 5.8 miles away); The Union Wagon Train Leaves Camden (approx. 5.8 miles away).
+Touch for a list and map of all markers in Kingsland.

 Related markers.
 Click here for a list of markers that are related to this marker.